-Capital budget request submissions should be limited only to projects for which funding will be needed by FY 2026 (prior to June 30, 2026), meaning that the funding would begin to be utilized prior to the end of the 2024-2026 biennium.
-Do NOT submit requests for projects that would not begin to utilize requested funding until future biennia (FY 2027/ July 1, 2026, and onward).
+Capital budget request submissions should be limited only to projects for which funding will begin to be obligated by the end of FY 2027 (prior to June 30, 2027).
+Do NOT submit requests for projects that would not begin to utilize requested funding until FY 2028 or later.